SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 (1)Turn off the swap permissions: `sudo swapoff /dev/sda5`;

+And use command `free -h` to check whether swapoff do matter or not, if you see

+the free or total space percent of swap partition is `0B`, that means

+successfully turn off the swap; Or, `lsblk` will not display the `[SWAP]` at

+the line of `/dev/sda5`; Or `lsblk -f | grep "swap"` will not show the percent

+of free space and used space, e.g: `sda5 swap 1 UUID`.

+Also, I just use command `lsblk -f | grep "swap"` to catch the `UUID` of swap

+partition.

+Others, reboot or restart will automatically turn on the swap, using command

+`sudo swapoff swap_partition_directory` just temporarily turn off swap.

 (2)Remove or delete the swap partition `/dev/sda5` and extended partition

 `/dev/sda2`:

+I can use `fdisk`, `cfdisk`, `sfdisk` and even `parted`, because they has been

+installed under every Linux system, including Debian, Ubuntu and so on.
+Also,

+I do not have to manually install liking `cloud-guest-utils` tools.

     sudo cfdisk

+(3)Resize the main partition `/dev/sda1`, the source space of `/dev/sda1` is

+`12.96GB`, all the virtual disk has 40GB, so I just let `/dev/sda1` 39GB.

+Extended and swap partition also has `1GB` or source `975MB`.

+Notice, if a disk or partition space has been used up to 80%, there is a

+dangerous status.

 Referring about using terminal resize the disk partition of VM: